The real meaning of the motif of the dying god

 integration with consciousness?
 We don’t know why the elk does this.
 The Lucifer

 myth is the cosmogonic version of the same motif.
 Lucifer, as the most beautiful

 and shining of the angels, has attained a great excitation level

-and this is what causes his fall.
-John Milton, in Paradise Lost, describes his
+and this is what precipitates his fall.
+John Milton, in Paradise Lost

 And now a stripling Cherub he appears,